MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 - New platform-supported layouts and selection tables

     <!--Excel  table 2000000234 "Report Layout List">
-- New and obsoleted application events in codeunit **44 ReportManagement**.
+- New application events in codeunit **44 ReportManagement**.

 <!--

 In version 20, the reporting platform has been updated with respect to Microsoft Word render engine, custom render support, improved layout management using extension layouts, and new platform supported layout and selection tables.
 This also have an impact on the application events in codeunit **44 ReportManagement**.-->

 These changes have implications on report upgrade from earlier versions, especially regarding reports that use custom Word layouts.

 > [!NOTE]
 > These changes don't affect the upgrade of RDLC report layouts.

-## Document report with Microsoft Word layouts
+## Document reports with Microsoft Word layouts

 The new platform supports the native rendering of Microsoft Word reports.
 With the new rendering, some report events in AL are no longer used, including:
 - OnAfterHasCustomLayout
 - OnMergeDocumentReport
 - OnBeforeMergeDocument